nidhisunil/tinyraytracer/Readme.md

 ->Save the files
 ->cmake -B build
 ->cmake --build build
 ->This should give you a path to a .exe file.
-Double click that, and it should create out.ppm in the same location.
+Double click that, and it should create out.ppm in the same location and you can view it